 - Designing experiments

 - Writing up reports/ submitting academic papers for publication

 See also Criminal Psychologist.

-Forensic psychologists focus on working within the judicial, family and criminal law, and the correctional system.
-While you might immediately think of being a psychological profiler – this is actually rarer than you think.
+Forensic psychologists focus on working within the judicial, family, and criminal law and the correctional system.
+While you might immediately think of being a psychological profiler – this is rarer than you think.
 This role has a lot in common with criminal psychology, as you could be working within the legal and judicial system, assessing criminal behavior, and providing court reports on the psychological functioning of criminals.
-You might also be involved in areas such as victim rights, child abuse cases, family conflict and child custody cases.
+You might also be involved in victim rights, child abuse cases, family conflict, and child custody cases.

 Geriatric Psychologist/ Geropsychologist

-A Geriatric psychologist or Geropsychologist specializes in the assessment and treatment of the elderly.
+A Geriatric psychologist or Geropsychologist specializes in assessing and treating the elderly.
 This role can involve: